grd/FreePDM/ConceptOfDesign/FreePDM_07-TestFiles.md

 ## TestFiles

-For testing purposes there are a bunch of files created.
+For testing purposes there are several files created:

 - 0001.FCStd _Part 01_
 - 0002.FCStd _Part 02_